metio/terraform-provider-k8s/docs/data-sources/elbv2_k8s_aws_ingress_class_params_v1beta1_manifest.md

 Optional:

 - `ids` (List of String) IDs specify the resource IDs of subnets.
 Exactly one of this or 'tags' must be specified.
-- `tags` (Map of List of String) Tags specifies subnets in the load balancer's VPC where eachtag specified in the map key contains one of the values in the correspondingvalue list.Exactly one of this or 'ids' must be specified.
+- `tags` (Map of List of String) Tags specifies subnets in the load balancer's VPC where each tag specified in the map key contains one of the values in the corresponding value list.
+Exactly one of this or 'ids' must be specified.

 <a id="nestedatt--spec--tags"></a>